choice404/choice-project-manager/README.md

 - [ ] Editing project config and applying changes across all files in the project
 - [ ] Initializing project even if it has already been made but not using the project manager
 - [ ] Have the script read from script env file to get list of template folders and not rely on language names
+- [ ] Have project automatically add license in template